Ridesharing company: History

 Carpooling was popular in the mid-1970s due to the 1973 oil crisis and the 1979 energy crisis.
 The first employee carpools/vanpools were organized then at Chrysler and 3M.

 In the 1990s, carpooling was popular among college students, where campuses have limited parking space.
 The feasibility of further development of carpooling was investigated although the comprehensive technologies were not commercially available yet at the time.

 Ridesharing programs began migrating to the Internet in the late 1990s.

 A 2006 report by the Federal Transit Administration stated that "next day" responsiveness has been achieved but that "dynamic" ridematching has not yet been successfully implemented.

 In 2009, Uber was founded as Ubercab by Garrett Camp, a computer programmer and the co-founder of StumbleUpon, and Travis Kalanick, who sold his Red Swoosh startup for $19 million in 2007.

-In 2011, Sidecar launched; its founder Sunil Paul patented the idea of hailing a ride via mobile app in 2002.
+In 2011, Sidecar launched.
+Its founder Sunil Paul patented the idea of hailing a ride via mobile app in 2002.

 Lyft was launched in the summer of 2012 by computer programmers Logan Green and John Zimmer as a service of Zimride, an intercity carpooling company they founded in 2007.

 Careem began operations in July 2012.

+Bolt, a mobility company operating in Europe and Africa, was founded in 2013.

-In 2013, California became the first state to regulate such companies; they are regulated as public utilities by the California Public Utilities Commission and the legal term used is "transportation network company" (TNC).
+In 2013, California became the first state to regulate such companies; they are regulated as public utilities by the California Public Utilities Commission and the legal term used is "Transportation Network Company" (TNC).

-Driver classification and earnings
+In the 2020s, a few companies such as Waymo began offering rides in robotaxis.
+Many pilot cities complained of vehicles blocking normal traffic flow and interfering with emergency services.

+BlackWolf began in May 2023 in Atlanta, Georgia after security contractor Kerry KingBrown heard a woman claim she had been a victim of sex trafficking.
+He felt the need to focus on safety, and he created the service with the option of armed drivers.
+The company's web site says only those with military or law enforcement experience can be hired as drivers, and their vehicles must meet requirements.
+BlackWolf expanded into cities in Florida, Tennessee and Arizona.
+By November 2024, over 300,000 were using the service.
+Expansion into Texas is planned for 2025, because BlackWolf "identified a significant increase in human trafficking" there.